paferrand/sample-nestjs-ddd-accounting-app/README.md

 This layer groups all the business logic.

-#### MovementsValidatorService
+#### Movements Validator Service

-This service validates a transaction list according to a provided points of controls.
+This service validates a transaction list according to a provided list of points of controls.

-A control point is a `date` and a `balance` couple,
+A point of control is a `date` and a `balance` couple,

-A transaction contains several informations, but we focus on the `amount` and the `type` (payin or payout) information in this service.
+A transaction contains several informations, but here we will focus mainly on the `amount` and the `type` (payin or payout) informations.

-The service will link the number of transactions made before within two points of control, calculate the sum of the corresponding transactions `amount`, and then compares it to the expected point of control `balance`.
+The service will link the number of transactions made within two points of control, calculate the sum of the corresponding `amount`'s and then compares it to the expected point of control `balance`.

 In case of equality, the amounts of the provided transactions match the expected amount; otherwise, it means there are either missing transactions or extra transactions.